Supporting the health system to better understand, react and respond to racism in health.

 - building collective responsibility for addressing racism at all levels of the system

 - building a shared understanding and shared language for what racism is and what effective anti-racism action looks like

 - building an evidence-based anti-racism maturity model that supports individuals and institutions to take pragmatic steps towards anti-racism practice.

-The Ministry has adopted this approach because the way we frame and understand racism and the practical application of anti-racism in phase one will directly impact the types of anti-racism solutions we develop in phase two.
+Phase two is a design and delivery phase focused on supporting individuals and institutions in health settings to take action against racism in the health system.
+The way we frame and understand the problem of racism and the practical application of anti-racism in phase one will influence how we embed the anti-racism maturity model and the types of anti-racism solutions we develop in phase two.

 An overview of phase one of Ao Mai te Rā